 Or you can simply order this microgreen kit which comes with all the essential items.

-How to Grow Microgreens at Home in India – Step by Step
+How to Grow Microgreens at Home (Detailed Steps)

-Firstly, you need a flat tray make 3-4 drainage holes at the bottom for proper air circulation and allowing excess water to pass through.
+Firstly, you need a flat tray to make 3-4 drainage holes at the bottom for proper air circulation and to allow excess water to pass through.

 Then you need to cover the bottom of the flat tray with some tissue paper or any other filtering paper.